Orden14/WebRunningProject/README.md

 # TotoShop
-TotoShop is a commercial mock-up website made for a school project
+TotoShop is a showcase website made for a school project